opencontainers/runtime-tools/man/ocitools-generate.1.md

   Print usage statement

 **--hostname**=""
-   Container host name

-   Sets the container host name that is available inside the container.
+  Set the container host name that is available inside the container.

 **--ipc**=[*PATH*]
   Use an IPC namespace.
 If *PATH* is set, join that namespace.
 If it